-SARAH McCOY is the New York Times, USA Today, and international bestselling author of The Mapmaker’s Children; The Baker’s Daughter, a 2012 Goodreads Choice Award Best Historical Fiction nominee; the novella “The Branch of Hazel,” featured in the anthology Grand Central; and The Time It Snowed in Puerto Rico.
+SARAH McCOY is the New York Times, USA Today, and international bestselling author of Marilla (forthcoming from William Morrow/Harper Collins); The Mapmaker’s Children; The Baker’s Daughter, a 2012 Goodreads Choice Award Best Historical Fiction nominee; the novella “The Branch of Hazel,” featured in the anthology Grand Central; and The Time It Snowed in Puerto Rico.

 Sarah’s work has been featured in Real Simple, The Millions, Your Health Monthly, Huffington Post and other publications.
 She has taught English writing at Old Dominion University and at the University of Texas at El Paso.

 The daughter of an Army officer, her family was stationed in Germany during her childhood.
-She calls Virginia home but presently lives with her husband, an Army physician, and dog, Gilbert, in El Paso, Texas.
+She grew up in Virginia and now lives with her husband, a sports surgeon, and their dog, Gilbert, in Winston-Salem, North Carolina.

 The Unofficial Bio